Top Ten (Off-Slope) Jackson Hole Winter Activities

 Wonder no more about what it’s like to yell “mush!” and have a team of fluffy Alaskan racing dogs pull the sled through the natural beauty of winter in Jackson Hole.
 This well-trained crew (mushers and dogs alike) gives guests an authentic experience that will offer a taste of the Iditarod life.
 Be sure to book early as reservations fill quickly.

 With Hole Hiking Experience, guests receive what the name offers.
-With raving reviews, each and every snowshoeing guide is friendly, knowledgeable, and knows all the back roads.
-Go out for a couple of hours or opt for a half-or full-day excursion tracking animals in the snow and admiring the backcountry beauty of Jackson Hole.
+With rave reviews, each and every snowshoeing guide is friendly, knowledgeable, and knows all the back roads.
+Go out for a couple hours or a half- or full-day excursion tracking animals in the snow and admiring the backcountry beauty of Jackson Hole.
 Tours are available in the aptly named Grand Teton National Park or in the scenic surrounding forest.

 If the weather Jackson Hole is serving up isn’t ideal for outdoor activities, the local art scene has some surprisingly sophisticated places to explore.
 The Jackson Hole art scene is impressive and eclectic, from photography to the infamous Elk Antler Arches.
 For a unique take on nightlife, be sure to visit the Jackson Hole Center for the Arts.
 A more family-friendly Jackson Hole activity is the National Museum of Wildlife Art, which sits above the National Elk Refuge with a breathtaking view.
 The museum touts paintings and sculptures from a collection of American and European artists and educates visitors on the history of wildlife through art.